Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The message is that earthly empires would come to an end, but God would establish His kingdom which would endure forever.

-When God speaks to a person through dreams, it does not mean that God is pleased with him.
-God could be sending this person a severe warning.
-This is what happened to Nebuchadnezzar on another occasion.
+Again, when God speaks to a person through dreams, it does not mean that God is pleased with him.
+God could be sending that person a severe warning.
+This was what happened to Nebuchadnezzar on another occasion.

 One day, while lying on his bed, Nebuchadnezzar saw visions.
 He then saw an angel descending from heaven and bringing this message: